sergiodegioia/cpi/src/python_interface/README_CPI_Simulation.md

 cfg.object.root_dir = "/path/to/masks"
 ```

 The script will loop through all `.tiff` files in this directory and process each one in turn.
+For details on the required format and structure of the .tiff files, see the [object input specification](object_input_spec.md).

 ---